-If you want to contact me, the best way is by email, at [mynickname]@[mynickname].com.
+If you want to contact me, the best way is by email, at [puredoxyk]at[gmail].
 Please forgive me if I don't answer your email right away, but I do answer all of my email eventually, and I will get to yours as soon as I can.
-I'm also on Twitter as puredoxyk, and my private-r, mostly friends-only journal for fiction and complaining is on livejournal (http://pure-doxyk.livejournal.com).
-Presumably you see the pattern there.
+You can also use the widget on this site, or any means you like, to send me a message with Twitter (@puredoxyk).

 The nickname, by the way, is just a bunch of letters I happened to decide I liked years ago — possibly because I have a logical obsession with paradoxes, and am continually zonked at how many of them I find in my own head.
-Puredoxyk is one of about five pseudonyms I like to write under; which is inconvenient I know, but people who love words tend to get addicted to names too.
+Puredoxyk is one of about five pseudonyms I like to write under — which is inconvenient I know, but people who love words tend to get addicted to names too.
 To keep things at least somewhat neat, I do all the polyphasic stuff under Puredoxyk.
-My "real" name is Marie, and I'll happily answer to either.
+My "real" name is Marie, and the nickname most of my friends call me by is Kallisti.
+I'll happily answer to whatever, especially if it sounds cool.

-- I've been a polyphasic sleeper since June 2006 (Everyman, though with lots of experimentation of other schedules too).
+- I've been a polyphasic sleeper since June 2006 (currently Everyman, though with lots of experimentation of other schedules too).
 I was one of the first people to successfully adopt the Uberman Sleep Schedule in 2000 (its name is also my fault ;).

-- I spent a few years doing Foreclosure Prevention counseling in Michigan, before moving to Boston to escape the economic crapgasm; and I lived in or near Detroit for most of my life.
-I have…strong views on some of the economic happenings in the U.S. recently, admittedly.
+- I have…strong views on Detroit.
+I spent a few years doing Foreclosure Prevention counseling in Michigan, before moving to Boston to escape the economic crapgasm; and I lived in or near the D for most of my life.
+I tend to side with Slim Shady on not having enough middle fingers to encompass both how I feel about it, and how I feel about people who diss it without having the faintest idea what it's really like there.

 - I've gone a whole winter without shoes, and would do it again.

-- I've worked in technology for almost two decades, and have done a lot of research on copyright / IP issues, as well as consumer law and technological innovation.
+- I've worked in technology for almost two decades, and have done a lot of research on copyright / IP issues, as well as consumer law and technological innovation and the way companies and technologists treat each other.
+Again: Beware, opinions. :)

 - Sometimes I scream back at the television, radio, or sky.
 I think playing a passive role is largely a choice: Even if the other side's not listening, you can still remind yourself that part of your place is to speak.